saadiens/my-dot-files/README.md

 to do
 - [ ] add nixpkgs config
-- [ ] update the i3/bspwm section and add other things
+- [x] update the i3/bspwm section and add other things
-- [x] add the bla bla bla nsit